Evaluating PDPL Compliance in E-Commerce Websites: Insights and Lessons Learned from Human and LLM Analyses: Introduction

 \subsection{Background and Motivation}

 Most countries worldwide have recognized the importance of personal data protection and have enacted laws and regulations accordingly.
-To list a few, the European General Data Protection Regulation (GDPR)~\cite{gdpr25}, California Privacy Rights Act (CPRA)~\cite{cpra20}, and China's Personal Information Protection Law (PIPL)~\cite{pipl21}.
+To list a few, the European General Data Protection Regulation (GDPR)~\citep{gdpr25}, California Privacy Rights Act (CPRA)~\citep{cpra20}, and China's Personal Information Protection Law (PIPL)~\citep{pipl21}.

-More recently, Saudi Arabia introduced its Personal Data Protection Law (PDPL)~\cite{uae25}, which was fully enforced in 2024.
+More recently, Saudi Arabia introduced its Personal Data Protection Law (PDPL)~\citep{uae25}\footnote{The abbreviation PDPL may be used by other countries to refer to a similar law (e.g., the United Arab Emirates' PDPL~\citep{uae25}).
+In this paper, we use the term PDPL to refer to the Saudi PDPL~\citep{sdaia23}.}, which was fully enforced in 2024.
 These legal frameworks commonly aim to safeguard individuals' personal data, regulate how organizations process users' data, and promote accountability and transparency in data handling practices.

 To comply with these legal requirements, data controllers (website owners) must be transparent about their data practices.
-Article 4 of the PDPL regulation explicitly mandates data controllers collecting data directly from data subjects (website users) to inform them of their rights and the mechanisms to exercise these rights~\cite{sdaia23_1}.
+Article 4 of the PDPL regulation explicitly mandates data controllers collecting data directly from data subjects (website users) to inform them of their rights and the mechanisms to exercise these rights~\citep{sdaia23_1}.
 One of the principal means of ensuring such transparency is through a privacy policy, which serves as a public declaration for how data controllers process personal data (e.g., collect, use, retain, share, and destroy it).
 The PDPL, in particular, requires controllers to make their privacy policies accessible and to clearly communicate data subjects' rights and relevant procedures.